 - Make sure to use fresh chia seeds.
 Expired seeds sink to the bottom and do not plump up when mixed with liquid.

-- If you do not own a high-speed blender, soak the cashews in boiled water for at least 10 minutes before blending.
+- If you do not own a high-speed blender, soak the cashews in boiling water for at least 10 minutes before blending.

 - For sweeter: Use 3 dates or add maple syrup for serving.